thoni56/tplayer/README.md

   - random
   - circulating (a few tunes in one BPM range, then a few tunes in another)

-This is a budding project, but it can now find tunes, do trivial filtering and play them.
+This is a budding project, but it can now find tunes in a predefined directory, do trivial filtering and play tunes.
+It also automatically fades in and out for smooth listening.

+## Release 0.5.4

+- Better BPM filtering

 ## Release 0.5.1